magento/pwa-studio/pwa-devdocs/src/tutorials/pwa-studio-fundamentals/using-component-props/index.md

 title: Using component props
 ---

-Props are equivalent to function parameters for a React component.
+Props are the function parameters for a React component.
 They influence how a React component looks and behaves.

 This tutorial provides guidance on how to set up and use props in your component.